Your Rights As An Older Worker

 Employers should always maintain a professional relationship with employees.
 What some people consider lighthearted joking, such as calling an older employee ‘pops’ or ‘old man’ could actually be interpreted as age discrimination if the comments are unwelcome.
 If you feel that you have experienced age discrimination in the workplace, you could be eligible for a settlement.

 Adverse comparisons and favoritism is also a form of discrimination.
 For example, if younger employees get treated more approvingly than older workers or company cutbacks are primarily affecting aged workers over 40, this could indicate age discrimination.
-According to the
+According to the employment act of 1967, these violations are unacceptable in many circumstances.
+Court ruling prohibits workplace favoritism.

 Another way that workers may face age discrimination is when older employees get disciplined for doing the same activities that younger employees don’t get corrective actions taken.
 If this has happened to you or co-workers, this is one of the most common forms of unfairness in the workplace.
 Be sure to document any incidents for reference.